-We had our smart meter for our energy consumption fitted around 6 weeks ago.
+We had our smart meter for our energy consumption fitted in Sept 2017.
 I had been most excited to get the smart meter as finally I felt like we would have control over what we were spending every day on our gas and electricity.

 At any point in time we can see how much we have spent so far in a month, how much in a day or even how much energy we are using at a moment in time.

 But I needed to install a change into the children, an understanding of what uses energy and what energy costs.
 They are the worst culprits at leaving the lights on, leaving on their games consoles.
 Taking fifteen-minute showers or leaving every TV on in the house.